The Common Continual Improvement Opportunities Identified Through Experience Data

 Let’s start with the Happiness with IT services, capabilities, and engagements.
 The chart below shows the average Happiness levels across various measurement areas:

 So, for example, if your continual improvement efforts focus on the IT service desk and incident management, you’re likely missing many of the issues your end-users are experiencing with other areas of IT service delivery.
-I’ll come back to the above Service Portal figure (which has jumped 18 Happiness points to 0 in the six-month period) later.

 Importantly, and I know I’ve already called it out, these Happiness figures are for our customers who are already investing in experience-related improvements.
 Your organization’s current situation might not benefit from the focused improvements that these customers have already made.